vncnz/heimdallr/README.md

 ---

 Oh, if the screen looks too empty, that’s by design: I like minimalism.
-No status bar, Niri as WM, and this is my daily driver.
+No (full) status bar, Niri as WM, and this is my daily driver.

 ## Screenshots (new UI)